Solvable and Nilpotent Matroids: Realizability and Irreducible Decomposition of Their Associated Varieties: Nilpotent matroids

 We will now prove the converse, by induction on the number of lines.
-Suppose the statement holds for any point-line configuration with at most $m-1$ lines.
-We will show that it also holds for a point-line configuration $M$ with $m$ lines.
-Removing a line $l_1$ from $M$ results in a configuration $M \setminus l_1$ that has at most $m-1$ lines.
-By the inductive hypothesis, $M \setminus l_1$ is a forest.
+Suppose the statement holds for any rank-three matroid with at most $m-1$ lines.
+We will show that it also holds for a rank-three matroid $M$ with $m$ lines.
+Removing a line $l_1$ from $M$ results in a configuration $M - l_1$ that has at most $m-1$ lines.
+By the inductive hypothesis, $M - l_1$ is a forest.
 Now, assume by contradiction that $M$ is not a forest.
 Then, there exists a cycle $C$ in $M$ as described in Definition~\ref{forest}.
-Since all points of $C$ are in $S_M$, $C$ is also a cycle in $M \setminus l_1$, which contradicts the fact that $M \setminus l_1$ is a forest.
+Since all points of $C$ are in $S_M$, $C$ is also a cycle in $M - l_1$, which contradicts the fact that $M - l_1$ is a forest.
 This concludes the inductive step. \end{proof}